Welcome To My Page!

 Although my household spoke Russian, I was never able to receive a proper education in Russian in terms of grammar, reading, and writing.
 I wasn't comfortable with that lack of education so I went out and enrolled in Russian grammar courses.
 I had fallen in love with it so much that I obtained a minor in Russian, East European and Eurasian Studies.
 I had grown to further develop my language and the history of Russia through literature and media.
 Additionally, I was awarded the U.S. National Foreign Language and Area Studies fellowship.

 From jumping out of planes to hiking mountains in Japan, I have a passion to try new things.
 I also enjoy figuring how a gadget works which leads me taking it apart and putting it back together.
 This led to fixing a lot of iPhones, computers, and Xbox Controllers.
-In addition to these, I call myself a gamer because at the end of the day, solving puzzles and rescuing the princess from castles is not much different than solving problems through iterative design thinking.
+In addition to these, I call myself a gamer because at the end of the day, solving puzzles and rescuing the princess from castles is not much different than solving problems through a human-centered design approach.